AlderMen/ofc-2026-ml-challenge-seq-transformer/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details (to be added).
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
 - OFC 2026 ML Challenge Organizers